 Some research regarding the health risks of cleaning products has focused on adult janitorial staff working with industrial cleaners in settings

 of the home.
-This is because they tend to use more powerful and concentrated cleaning products daily.
+This is because they tend to use more powerful and concentrated cleaning products.
 While household cleaners tend to be more dilute and less potent than their industrial-strength counterparts, many do contain some of the same potentially harmful ingredients.
 And while both children and adults are susceptible to the consequences of toxic chemical exposure, children are

 Some chemicals that may be a concern include: